alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 In this phase, the service has passed the Production Readiness Review (see Chapter 32 in Site Reliability Engineering for more details) and is accepting all users.

-While SRE typically performs the majority of operational work, the developer team should continue to field a small part of all operational and incident response work so they don’t lose perspective on these aspects of the service.
+While SRE typically performs the majority of operational work, the developer team should continue to field a small part of all operational and incident response work so they don't lose perspective on these aspects of the service.
 They might permanently include one developer in the on-call rotation to help the developers keep track of operational load.

 In the early phase of GA, as the developer team focuses on maturing the service and launching the first batches of new features, it also needs to stay in the loop to understand system properties under real load.